mrmrs/writing/_posts/2018-06-18-component-styling-api.md

 Francisco to a flea market.
 The GPS in my car told me there was an exit coming up I should take and that I should get into one of the two lanes on the right.
 About a dozen blinkers turned on at the exact same time and cars started to merge into the right two lanes.
-From 10k feet up i bet that looks pretty wild.
+From 10,000 feet up, I bet that looks pretty wild.

-You hear an automated voice.
-All cars put on their blinker at the same time to break off from the highway to head to the same destination.
+You hear an automated voice announce a set of directions.
+All the independent drivers put on their blinker at the same time to break off from the highway.
+Unknowingly moving as part of a larger system.

 *Two completely different view points*
 <img src='https://github.com/mrmrs/component-api-talk/blob/master/slides/fff.jpg?raw=true' />
 <img src='https://github.com/mrmrs/component-api-talk/blob/master/slides/ggg.jpg?raw=true' />

-I'm here to talk about Design systems, Css, Js and of course Css in Js.
+I'm here to talk about: design systems, Css, Js, and of course Css in Js.
 And what does that look like if we as a community try to think at 10,000 feet?

 When I say 10,000 feet I don't just mean think abstractly.
 I mean actually do